rashed-23/rashed-23/README.md

 ### Projects
 - Self Balancing Car Using my algorithms
+- CaveEye – A Wireless Surveillance Robot with Real-Time Imaging and PID-Based Navigation
 - Swarm Robot and Fire Fighting with AI fire ditection
 - Design a Solar Power Bank
 - Smart Class Attendance System using Fingerprint and NodeJS